John Monteith (minister): Manual Labor Academy of Pennsylvania at Germantown

 While at Hamilton College, Monteith had become enamored of the manual labor concept of education.
 George Washington Gale, a fellow alumnus of the Princeton Theological Seminary, was then living nearby, and had begun to read about New England manual labor schools modeled on those established by Philipp Emanuel von Fellenberg and Johann Heinrich Pestalozzi and by the Alsatian pastor J. F. Oberlin.
 Monteith observed first-hand Gale's new Oneida Manual Labor Institute at nearby Whitesboro.

 When he left his position in New York, Monteith headed to Germantown outside Philadelphia, to organize the Manual Labor Academy of Pennsylvania.
 It commenced operation on May 1, 1829, with four students in his care, enrolling a total of twenty-five within six months.
 Under Monteith's guidance, students studied subjects such as mathematics, surveying, geography, and bookkeeping, and also engaged in "useful bodily labor" for three or four hours a day.
 Students gardened and farmed, built furniture and mended buildings.
 Students who could not otherwise afford to attend college were able to defray their expenses through their own labor.
 Unfortunately, the trustees were unable to meet the expenses of the purchase of the land through additional sale of stock, and the institution struggled financially.

 A year after opening the new academy, Monteith's former Jefferson College classmate George Junkin joined him in Germantown.
 When Monteith resigned as principal of the academy, Junkin stayed on another year, and then moved the academy to Easton, Pennsylvania, where it became the foundation of the infant Lafayette College.
 Junkin became Lafayette's first president.
 Because of this circumstance, Lafayette claims that John Monteith was the college's first professor.

-Between 1830 and 1832, Monteith was principal of the Cambridge Washington Academy, in New York, where his wife Abigail assisted as a teacher.
+Between 1830 and 1832, Monteith was principal of the Cambridge Washington Academy, in Cambridge, New York, where his wife Abigail assisted as a teacher.